 Normal swimmers, including bikinis, are fine on the beach or by the pool (until some years ago, bikinis were allowed only on Public beaches and still they may draw attention).
 It is prohibited for women to sunbathe topless.

-Do I have to wear an abaya in Qatar?
+If I am visiting Qatar as a woman, Do I have to wear an abaya in Qatar?